Loading images

 New Parent Guides now available

-National Online Safety have produced a range of Parent Guides to keep you informed of the age restrictions and details about the content of various social media platforms and online games.
-All the guides are available from the National Online Safety website for you to access and find ones that are relevant for you and your families.
+The National College have produced a range of Parent Guides to keep you informed of the age restrictions and details about the content of various social media platforms and online games.
+All the guides are available from their website for you to access and find ones that are relevant for you and your families.

-There are some very good guides about Fortnite: Battle Royal, Roblox, and Minecraft.
+There are some very good guides about AI, screen time and gaming - including titles such as Fortnite: Battle Royal, Roblox, and Minecraft.

 Click the link on the right called Parental Online Safety Guides to take you straight to the library of guides.